-A High Performance Athlete Pathway is a framework that describes the typical stages of athlete development from club competitor to podium performer, along with the standards, competencies, opportunities and expectations characteristic of each stage.
+A Performance Pathway is a framework that describes the typical stages of athlete development from an aspiring athlete to an elite performer, along with the standards, competencies, opportunities and expectations characteristic of each stage.

 A structured athlete pathway enables CRNZ to identify, track and support athletes, ensuring they are in the right environment, receiving the right support, at the right time.
 The CRNZ High Performance Athlete Pathway aims to maximise the opportunity for each individual to achieve their full potential.